 HJR 205: The application of the exemption is too broad, considering it is estimated by the Economic and Demographic Research Office that nearly 25% of Florida's population will be over the age of 65 by 2030.
 Should this proposal move forward, we would like to see the exemption become more targeted and consider factors such as low-income status, years of owning the home in Florida, and the overall value of the home itself.

-HJR 209: The changes in PCS #1000 serve to only double the original proposed exemption and provide clarifying language of who qualifies.
-The underlying fiscal impact for HJR 209 was \$4.8 billion when the exemption was set at \$100,000.
-Increasing the exemption to \$200,000 in the PCS will raise the impact to approximately \$9.6 billion.
+CS/HJR 209: The underlying fiscal impact for HJR 209 was \$4.8 billion when the exemption was set at \$100,000.
+Increasing the exemption to \$250,000 raises the impact to approximately \$8.6 billion.